 Line Wobbler has won the Game Design Award at IndieCade 2015 in Los Angeles, and the Best Game Design, Best Presentation, and the Audience Awards at Sense Of Wonder Night at the Tokyo Game Show 2016.

 A special festive two player 25 meter Christmas tree version has been built for Kings Cross Station in December 2017, there's a dedicated page for it here .

-Line Wobbler will be part of the major V&A exhibition Videogames: Design/Play/Disrupt, starting on the 8th of September 2018 at the Victoria & Albert Museum in London!
+Line Wobbler is part of the major V&A exhibition Videogames: Design/Play/Disrupt, running now until the 24th of February 2019 at the Victoria & Albert Museum in London!

 Using a spring, an accelerometer and a rigid surface, the Wobble controller is a tactile and surprisingly precise joystick with a unique 'wobble' action (pull it back and let go to make it oscillate back and forth rapidly).
 It is this wobble action that is core to the experience and the game we have created for it.
 Initially made out of a shoe-tree spring and door-stopper springs, I'm now using custom made springs that have been designed specifically for Line Wobbler.
 Fun fact: the original inspiration for the controller came from this cat video.

 We use a long strip of densely packed LEDs, which are both super™ bright and physically flexible.
 Using selective brightness for specific particle effects, we evoke the retro-feeling of vector-displays (remember the bullets in asteroids?
 Very satisfying!).